Swiss Army Knife

 Always willing to help and armed with a smile, Alberto’s avuncular natures is reminiscent of everyone’s favorite uncle.
 One of the newest members of the Lazy Dog Inn but deeply entrenched in the community, Alberto was born in the Caseria of Uquia by the pre-Wari ruins of Wilcahuain and now lives just down the road in Cachipampa Alta.
 An expert at growing hay for the horses and tending the greenhouse we are lucky to have him bring his planting and growing expertise to the Inn.
 In his downtime he tends his fields in the local valleys where he grows native potatoes, quinoa, wheat, haba beans, and vegetables in his own on-site greenhouse.
 Alberto lives with his wife and continues to support his two children while they finish their post-secondary education.

 Born in the neighboring community of Tuquipayoc, Yovanna was born with a wooden spoon in her hand.
-Our “Chef de Sazon”, even after 10 years she is still willing to explore and expand her gastronomic horizons by fusing Andean flavors into international dishes.
+Our “Chef de Sazon”, even after over a decade of whipping up tasty treats at the lodge, she is still willing to explore and expand her gastronomic horizons by fusing Andean flavors into international dishes.
 Yovanna brings her expertise in and outside of the lodge kitchen by offering traditional lunches for our guests in her family’s home upon requests.
 Coming from a family that believes in education and educating their women, Yovanna is one-year shy of an agriculture degree from the local University.
 Passing on her belief in education, both of her children attended the Yurac Yacu Early Education Center, part of The Lazy Dog Inn’s affiliated NGO Andean Alliance.
 When she’s not cooking up something tasty you will find her going above and beyond to make each guest’s stay enjoyable, with an eager smile, deep laugh, and warm eyes.
 Outside of work you will find her spending her time with her family and two children tending her gardens and animals.

 Our stay was amazing.
 Just perfect.
 Already planning our next trip back!